FreePYQ logoFreePYQ

 Explanation:

-The core concept involves a letter-shifting pattern.
+Key point: a letter-shifting pattern.
 For RUYQ to KNRJ, each letter is shifted backward by 10 positions in the alphabet (R→K, U→N, Y→R, Q→J).
 Applying the same logic to ORVN: O→H, R→K, V→O, N→G, resulting in HKOG.
 For LOSK, shifting each letter back by 10: L→E, O→H, S→L, K→D, forming EHLD.
 Option C (EHLD) matches this pattern.
 Other options (HELD, HEDL) do not follow the consistent backward shift of 10 positions.

 Question 74